Lisa May Thomas

 University of Bristol

-Lisa May Thomas is a contemporary dance artist who has worked extensively with dance for screen and is currently developing live choreographic, sensorial performances with new technologies.
+Lisa May Thomas is a contemporary dance artist who has worked extensively with body-technology relations in performance-making practices

-Trained at Laban London, Lisa is a performer, teacher, writer, researcher, and film-maker; her interests lie with the connected body and connecting bodies through somatic practice, dance technique and improvisation scores.
-She takes her teaching and research work into educational and community settings and as professional development training for dancers.
-She guest lectures at universities across the UK and teaches weekly professional class in Bristol.
+Trained at Laban London, I am a performer, teacher, writer, researcher, and film-maker; my interests lie with the connected body and connecting bodies through somatic practice, dance technique and improvisation scores.
+I take my teaching and research work into educational and community settings and into professional development training for dancers.
+I work as an associate lecturer at Bath Spa University and as assistant teacher at University of Bristol.
+I am part of Gather Up, a Bristol dance initiative with Laila Diallo and Katherine Hall and as as part of this teach regularly for weekly professional class in Bristol.